telerik/blazor-docs/knowledge-base/fileselect-autofac.md

 This knowledge base article deals with the following issues:

-* FileSelect component file stream `ReadAsync` method throws `Microsoft.JSInterop.JSException`
+* The FileSelect component's file stream `ReadAsync` method throws `Microsoft.JSInterop.JSException`.
 * FileSelect file stream reading fails when using `builder.Host.UseServiceProviderFactory`
 * An exception occurs when trying to upload files through Blazor FileSelect with Autofac dependency injection enabled.